Dr-z1/CafeMenu/README.md

 # CafeMenu
-single page about CafeMenu using Html+css (Exercise from Free Code Camp)
+single page about CafeMenu using Html+css

-This website was built using Free Code Camp instructions: Learn Basic CSS By Building Cat Photo App
+This website was built using Free Code Camp instructions:  Learn Basic CSS By Building A CafeMenu

 Section: Responsive Web Design

-Course Name: Learn Basic CSS By Building Cat Photo App
+Course Name: Learn Basic CSS By Building A CafeMenu

 Deatils: CSS tells the browser how to display your webpage.
 You can use CSS to set the color, font, size, and other aspects of HTML elements.